munnep/learn_tfcb/README.md

 The Terraform plan/apply -refresh-only command made things more clear with the exercises

 ## What was wow ?
-Big difference with the exercises from week 4
+Big difference with the exercises from week 4 as this was mainly focused on terraform.

 # learn_tfcb
 # Week 6